JasonShin/fp-core.rs/README.md

 The combination of anamorphism and catamorphism.

 ### Apomorphism

 It's the opposite of paramorphism, just as anamorphism is the opposite of catamorphism.
 Whereas with paramorphism, you combine with access to the accumulator and what has been accumulated, apomorphism lets you unfold with the potential to return early.

 ## Setoid

+This is a set with an equivalence relation.

 An object that has an `equals` function which can be used to compare other objects of the same type.